|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 To return to the top, just use the right scroll bar.

-If you need food right now, Minnesota Hunger Partners and the Minnesota Food Helpline (1-888-711-1151), a program of Hunger Solutions Minnesota, can help you find a food shelf, food bank or meal.
+If you need food right now, Minnesota Food Helpline (1-888-711-1151), a program of Hunger Solutions Minnesota, can help you find a food shelf, food bank or meal.
 Also check MinnesotaHelp.info for a listing of emergency food resources around the state.
 Find information on the Office of Economic Opportunity’s Web page.

 You may also apply for Expedited SNAP which makes benefits available quickly to households unable to meet their food needs.
-If you are eligible, benefits will be issued within 24 hours of your interview.
+If you are eligible, benefits will be issued within five working days.
 Contact your county (PDF) for more information.

 Expedited SNAP is available to the following types of households: